Management Accelerator | Module 3: Managing Strategy

 • Practice turning any conversation into a development opportunity by understanding “adaptive development,” a way of helping people develop skills quickly in uncertain times or shifting roles

-• Discuss how to put what you learn in this workshop into action in the week ahead
+• Discuss how to put what you learn in this session into action in the week ahead

 Questions?
 Reach out to us anytime.